 In response to the question as to whether our students are familiar with intellectual, cultural, socio-political and literary traditions and practices in Africa, the African Insights module was launched in 2017.
 The module has a broad and dynamic focus, and is a gateway to the rich intellectual and creative African traditions and practices.
 The module allows first-year students to deepen their understanding of 'Africa/n', by focusing on complex understandings of culture, identity and the challenges of globalisation that face societies in contemporary Africa.
 The module is a fully online, compulsory Short Learning Programme (SLP).
-Successful completed the module successfully.
+Successful completion will be indicated on the student's academic record.
+During 2017, a total of 1 439 first-year students completed the module successfully.
 During 2018, the module will be offered twice, once in each semester, to increase the number of students completing the module.